My Essential, Flying with a Baby Checklist

 - A travel stroller that fits in the overhead luggage compartment on the plane.
 I use a Mountain Buggy Nano Travel Stroller and find it to be good quality and inexpensive.
 HOT TIP: it’s essential to have a stroller with you on a board if you have stopovers between flights.
 If you have invested in something like the nano, DO NOT let airport staff check your stroller, even at the gate.
 You want to be able to walk off the plane and transfer baby in it right away.
 We have had some horrible experiences around this, but ultimately they were our fault for not insisting on taking the stroller onboard.

 - If you have some more space left in your handbag, bring a change of light clothes for yourself.
-You never know if you will get a leaked nappy or someone will spill some Baby food on your shirt.
+You never know if you will get a leaked nappy or get baby food spilled on your shirt.

 - Bring any medicine, that you think you will need, depending on child’s needs.
 When we travel, I always have with me a small bottle of kid’s paracetamol, a thermometer, Bonjela gel in case of teething and a small bottle of hydrogen peroxide in case of a grease.